botwiki/botwiki.org/content/about/team.md

 I'm a podcaster, writer, and bot/AI enthusiast from San Francisco.
 I love talking and learning about bot projects out there in the world, so tweet them to me [@veronica](https://twitter.com/veronica)!

-I'm also an admin at [botmakers.org](https://botmakers.org/), and sometimes I help [@botwikidotorg](https://twitter.com/botwikidotorg) figure out what to tweet.
+I'm also an admin at [botmakers.org](https://botmakers.org/), maintain the [Bot! zine](https://botzine.org/) newsletter, and sometimes I help [@botwikidotorg](https://twitter.com/botwikidotorg) figure out what to tweet.

 <hr/>